Membership Benefits

 The Scope of “Acupuncture”

-AnAcupuncturist‘ is someone who to is able to assess and apply appropriate therapy to achieve the promotion, maintenance and restoration of health and the prevention of illness using knowledge and techniques based on the specific conceptual frameworks, assessment approaches and therapeutic modalities of Traditional Chinese Medicine (TCM).
+AnAcupuncturist‘ is someone who to is able to assess and apply appropriate therapy to achieve the promotion, maintenance and restoration of health.
+The prevention of illness using knowledge and techniques based on the specific conceptual frameworks, assessment approaches and therapeutic modalities of Traditional Chinese Medicine (TCM).

 The term ‘Traditional Chinese Medicine‘ refers to the body of knowledge and broad range of medical practices that share common concepts, spanning thousands of years that was modernized and standardized in the 1950s.